Newsletter Archive of Back Issues of "Useful Community Development Plus" Email

 April, 2016, our inaugural issue in this format, included Welcome to Quick Notes; Medical Centers, Hospitals, Universities Can Anchor Portions of Your City; It's Spring But Any Season Works for a Clean-Up; and Cooperate Across Boundaries for Best Rural Areas.

-Thanks for checking out the back issues of Useful Community Development Quick Notes.
+Thanks for checking out the back issues of Useful Community Development Quick Notes, now called Useful Community Plus.
 Remember you can subscribe on this page or almost any other.